Borderline Personality Disorder in Men

 - Discussing their personal history, family history, and instances of past abuse or mental hurdles

-The reason for such a thorough review process is that, quite often, BPD is accompanied by another mental or physical condition, such as an eating disorder or bipolar disorder.
+A thorough review process is important for many reasons.
+Importantly because, quite often, BPD is accompanied by another mental or physical condition.
+Examples include an eating disorder or bipolar disorder.
 That being said, it’s crucial to pinpoint additional issues before seeking treatment options.

 Treatment Options to Consider